Network like a pro and get recruited in no time

 Trying to meet newer and newer people to make more and more connections are just as inefficient as applying to all possible job announcements in blind.
 The secret is to rely on the network you already have.

 The secret is to find people who can vouch for you from a professional and personal point of view.
 Either it is about past performance or potential.

-Since we spoke about a perfectly curated resume, you should include there real and reliable references from people who actually know you and saw your skills in action.
+Since we spoke about a perfectly curated resume, you should include their real and reliable references from people who actually know you and show your skills in action

 Here are some things you need to be mindful about: